ericcornelissen/shescape/CONTRIBUTING.md

 The documentation of a function should follow the following guidelines:

 - **Description**: Must be written in the present tense with an active voice.
-  The subject must be omitted for brevity.
+  In the first sentence, the subject must be omitted for brevity.
 - `@param`: Must include the type, name, and a description of the parameter.
 - `@returns`: Must include the type and a description of the return value.
 - `@throws`: Should only be present if the function may throw an error.
-Must include the type and a description of the error.
+Must include the type and a description of when the error occurs.
 If multiple distinct errors may be thrown, multiple `@throws` tags should be used.
 - `@since`: Must be present if the function is exported by _Shescape_ and must be omitted if it is not.
-The value must be the version of _Shescape_ in which the function was first exported (without prefix).
+The value must be the version of _Shescape_ in which the function was first exported (without "v" prefix).

 ##### Structure